 - KINGFISHER ('TELLER EISVOGEL') The lacecap flowers are formed from large petals-blue or violet in acidic soils, fuchsia-pink in alkaline soils.
 Grows to 4'-6'. - PINK BEAUTY Summer bloom of dark pink lacecaps over large foliage touched in pink.
 Fall foliage color of deep wine red.
-Grows to 4'-6'.

-GLOWING EMBERS Large heads of reddish pink.
-A vigorous cultivar for sun or shade, grows to 4: Flowers on wood produced the previous year.
-A Great Plant Picks selection.
+Grows to 4'-6'. - GLOWING EMBERS Large heads of reddish pink to deep violet depending on soil pH.
+A vigorous cultivar for sun or shade, grows to 4'.
+Flowers on wood produced the previous year.
+Prune after flowering by removing older wood to the ground.
+A Great Plant Pick.